Cane Corso: Your Guide To A Burly, Beautiful Beast

 Children And Other Pets

-Especially since Corsos are such a heavy and strong breed, they can easily knock someone over or do some damage.
+Cane Corsos are typically wonderful family pets and are extremely protective of children.
+However, since Corsos are such a heavy and strong breed, they can easily knock someone over or do some damage.
 Although this would usually happen with strangers, it is important to always watch when your dog is playing.
 Any children are prone to be easily overpowered by this breed.

-As for other animals, Corsos generally gets along with other pets, such as dogs or cats.
-However, if they are introduced to any new animals, your Corso may pounce on them.
+In addition to training your dog to treat others, you should also teach your children how to approach and treat dogs.
+Always supervise them and ensure that they are not aggravating your dog or harassing them in any way.
+Corsos also get along well with other pets, but if they are introduced to new animals, your Corso may pounce on them.
 This also requires training from an early age to ensure they know how to treat other pets and ensure that they are not enemies.

 Cane Corso Dog Rescue Groups

-Cane Corso Rescue Inc. brings rescued Corso dogs to a "forever" loving home.
+• Cane Corso Rescue Inc. brings rescued Corso dogs to a "forever" loving home.
 The Cane Corso Rescue Inc. cares for the well-being of every Corso dog they find and makes sure they follow a rigorous vetting process to ensure that they are finding the best home for each pup.

-Must Love Corsos Rescue is another fabulous non-profit organization that finds great homes for Corsos in need.
+• Must Love Corsos Rescue is another fabulous non-profit organization that finds great homes for Corsos in need.
 Incorporated in 2018, the MLCR has had over 97 years of experience rescuing animals amongst the organization's volunteers.
 Although residing in Ohio, the Must Love Corsos Rescue has dogs available to adopt from all over the United States.

-Cane Corso Dog Breed Organizations
+Cane Corso Breed Organizations

-The main breed organization for the Cane Corso breed is the Cane Corso Association of America.
-As of 2010, the American Kennel Club recognized the Cane Corso breed, marking the CCAA as the official breed organization.
+As of 2010, the American Kennel Club recognized the Cane Corso breed, marking the Cane Corso Association of America (CCAA) as the official breed organization.
 The CCAA's mission is to preserve the functional ability of the Corso dog breed.
 This keeps the breed standard at its purest form.

 Reading next